hpc-carpentry/hpc-carpentry.github.io/_posts/2018/06/2018-06-28-executive-council-meeting-report.md

 ## Communication

-We realize that the EC has not been as good about communication as we need to be (and that simply putting our meeting notes in a public repo is not nearly enough).
+We realise that the EC has not been as good about communication as we need to be (and that simply putting our meeting notes in a public repo is not nearly enough).
 Expect to see requests for community feedback, starting with the mission and vision in July.
 We also have a series of EC blog posts planned, so that we are more transparent about what we are doing.

 ## General feelings of excitement